ecatmur/destructive-move-for-libraries/paper.md

 ### 3.1.
 Overview

-The proposal is that a conversion operator may be designated *destructive* by the `~` sigil, appearing in place of cvref qualification:
+The proposal is that a member function (possibly a conversion operator) may be designated *destructive* by the `~` sigil, appearing in place of cvref qualification:

+    int S::destructure() ~;
     S::operator int() ~;

 A destructive member function has the following properties:

-* it may *only* be called on prvalues;
+* it may *only* be called on prvalues, either explicitly via class member access or in a conversion;
 * it is *assumed* to destruct its operand, and thus suppresses emission of the call to destructor on its prvalue temporary.
-* it overloads with other conversions, and is preferred on prvalue temporaries.
+* it overloads with other member functions of the same name, and is preferred on prvalue temporaries.

 Building on this, a prvalue conversion operator (to the same class type) and prvalue assignment operator are added as (sixth and seventh) special member functions: